AH-Studio-One/CustomTheme/README.md

 # CustomTheme

-A description of this package.
-This is sample repo to be used as some swift package.
+This is sample repo to be used as a swift package.

 - Include as a Swift package
 - Create custom MyTheme class that will implement Theme protocol.